toiq/obsidian-sidebar-expand-on-hover/README.md

 This plugin enables users to:

-- Expand sidebar when mouse hovers over to the left side ribbon.
+- Expand sidebar when mouse hovers over to the side ribbons.
 - Collapse sidebar otherwise.

 ### Plugin in action!